hrdwdmrbl/AutoEmail/README.md

 - Uses a knowledge file to inform responses
 - Creates draft responses directly in your email account using JMAP (Fastmail API)
 - Falls back to saving responses as text files if JMAP is not configured
+- Database integration to fetch customer-specific information to enhance AI responses
+- Smart customer matching algorithm to link emails with database records

 ## Prerequisites